The Boniface Award

-Recognizing a public figure who has stood faithfully for Christian truth, beauty or goodness with grace.
+Recognizing a public figure who has stood faithfully for Christian truth, beauty, and goodness with grace.

 Each year, the ACCS recognizes the actions of a Christian leader who steps forward and stands faithfully for Christian truth, goodness, or beauty against the prevailing pressure of our culture.

-Like St. Boniface, recipients chose to publicly speak or act on a matter that could foreseeably cost them personally.
-The award is presented at our Annual ACCS convention in June of each year.
+Like St. Boniface, recipients chose to publicly speak or act on a matter that could cost them personally.
+The award is presented at our annual ACCS conference, Repairing the Ruins, in June of each year.

 To be nominated, the recipient will have, on one or more specific occasions, taken a stand for the Christian viewpoint, even in the face of negative public opinion.